HansZimmer5000/PostgreSQL-Deployment-Tester/README.md

   - (SHOULD) There are alot of fixed IPs (see .env), hostnames and magic numbers
   - (SHOULD) The code is in a bad shape in terms of test coverage (none), readability and flakiness
 - Setup
-  - (NICE) Setup (see following section) the VMs via Ansible or similar.
+  - (NICE) Setup / configure (see following section) the VMs via Ansible or similar.

 ## VM Setup